tidwall/chanx/README.md

 	Recv() (v interface{}, ok bool)
 	// Close the channel.
 Returns false if the channel is already closed.
 	Close() (ok bool)
+	// Wait for the channel to close.
+Returns immediately if the channel is
+	// already closed
+	Wait()
 }
 ```